d-Aome/tennis-stats/user_stories.md

 A duplicate player is added.
 The system will stop the entry and ask if the user wants to update the existing player instead.

 There is an odd number of players in a tournament.
-The system will assign a bye or notify the organizer.
+The system will assign a bye or notify tournament organizer.

 An invalid match score is entered.
 The system will reject the score and ask for a valid one.